COVID-19 protocols guide (for Victoria's protocols, please contact her directly)

 6- The treatment table including face cradle and arm rests will continue to be cleaned after each treatment, and the face cradle and arm rests will be sanitized a second time in view of the incoming patient.

-7- Thermophores and electrical blankets will no longer be used.
+7- Thermophores and electrical blankets will no longer be used, unless a sanitizable barrier is in place between the heating device and the other linens.

 8- Washroom taps, levers, and door handles will be disinfected with Lysol after each use.
 The washroom will be thoroughly disinfected a minimum of twice daily.